Risk reducing options

 Removal of both of ovaries and fallopian tubes - bilateral salpingo-oophrectomy

-This operation will greatly reduce the risk of developing ovarian cancer and may, to a lesser extent, reduce the risk of breast cancer, although the evidence is unclear about this.
-There is still a small chance of developing ovarian cancer after the surgery because microscopic cancer cells invisible to the naked eye may have started to grow in the abdomen or pelvis before the ovaries are removed, and these cells will not be removed during the operation.
+This operation will greatly reduce the risk of developing ovarian cancer and may, to a much lesser extent, reduce the risk of breast cancer, although the evidence is unclear about this.
+There is still a small remaining chance of developing ovarian cancer after the surgery because microscopic cancer cells may have started to grow in the abdomen (tummy) or pelvis before the ovaries are removed, and these cells will not be removed during the operation.

-The operation gives the greatest benefit if it is carried out before your relative goes through the menopause.
 Removal of both ovaries will mean the immediate start of the menopause.
-Their medical team will discuss with them the advantages, disadvantages and risks of taking hormone replacement therapy (HRT) to manage the side effects of early menopause.
+Your medical team will discuss the advantages, disadvantages and risks of taking hormone replacement therapy (HRT) to manage the side effects of early menopause.

 “My sister was diagnosed with breast cancer about a month before getting her BRCA result.
 She took immediate action, with a bilateral mastectomy and reconstruction.
 A few months after completing treatment, she had her ovaries removed, minimising her risk of having ovarian cancer.
 Six years later she remains cancer free.
 My niece plans to have surgery on completion of her family.”
 Adele

-Women who have used the oral contraceptive pill for five years or more are less likely to develop ovarian cancer than women who have never used it.
-Using the contraceptive pill can reduce the risk of developing non-mucinous ovarian cancer (over 90 per cent of ovarian cancers diagnosed are non-mucinous), by as much as 50 per cent.
-Although the contraceptive pill has been shown to reduce the risk of ovarian cancer, it is not suitable for all women and it can slightly increase a woman’s risk of developing breast cancer, although this risk is reversible within five years of stopping the oral contraceptive pill.
+Women who have ever used the oral contraceptive pill are less likely to develop ovarian cancer than women who have never used it.
+Using the contraceptive pill can reduce the risk of developing non-mucinous ovarian cancer (over 90 per cent of ovarian cancers diagnosed are non-mucinous) by as much as 50 per cent.
+Although the contraceptive pill has been shown to reduce the risk of ovarian cancer, it is not suitable for all women and it can slightly increase a woman’s risk of developing breast cancer, although this risk is reversible within ten years of stopping the oral contraceptive pill.

-A woman thinking of taking the oral contraceptive pill should first discuss her options with her GP or genetic counsellor.
+A woman thinking of taking the oral contraceptive pill should first discuss her options with her GP/breast team and/or genetic counsellor.

 The genetic counsellor will be able to provide more information to your family members about having children and the impact on the children they’ve had already.

-The family planning options for men and women with a BRCA mutation are:
+The family planning options for men and women with a BRCA1 or BRCA2 mutation are:

-- To not to have children at all because of the risk of passing on the BRCA gene mutation
+- To not to have children at all.

-- Prenatal testing - some couples may choose to get pregnant naturally and have a test during the pregnancy to see if the baby has inherited the BRCA mutation.
+- Prenatal testing - some couples may choose to get pregnant naturally and have a test during the pregnancy to see if the baby has inherited the BRCA1/BRCA2 mutation.
 The couple could then decide whether to continue with the pregnancy.
+This is not a common request from couples at risk of passing on a risk of cancer that develops in adults.

 Your family members may want to discuss their options with their geneticist who can explain the implications and the funding options available, but it’s important to note that there is no right or wrong answer.